kwaroran/RisuAI/plugins.md

 **Key differences:**
 - All APIs are now async (use `await`)
-- Access through `risuai` object instead of global functions
+- Access through `Risuai` object instead of global functions
 - Use `getRootDocument()` instead of `document`
 - SafeElement methods instead of standard HTMLElement
 - Event listeners return IDs instead of using function references